India's $100 billion solar push draws foreign firms as locals take backseat

 India, in contrast to Chinese and German efforts to protect local producers, has scrapped most restrictions on where equipment that turns sunshine into energy is bought.
 Last year, it dropped an anti-dumping duty on panel import.

-Foreign players making panels in India are expected to compete with local manufacturers to fulfill so-called domestic content requirements for government projects.
+Foreign players making panels in India are expected to compete with local manufacturers to fulfil so-called domestic content requirements for government projects.

 Trina has unveiled plans for a $500 million plant and U.S.-based SunEdison is investing up to $4 billion in a manufacturing facility.
 Both are tying up with Indian power firms to build the plants.